How to Prepare for Questions at an ALJ Hearing

 The tips below will help you prepare so you can give the judge appropriate answers to any questions you are asked about your disability, work history, or the ways your disability affects you each day.

-The reputable Phoenix Social Security Disability attorneys at Phillips Disability can represent you at every stage of the process of applying for benefits.
+The reputable Phoenix Social Security Disability attorneys at Dayes Law Firm PC can represent you at every stage of the process of applying for benefits.
 We offer a free, no obligation consultation and do not charge legal fees unless you receive benefits.

 Prepare for Commonly-Asked Questions